- How do I rebuild my child's confidence?

 If you remember your teenage years then no doubt you will recall how the simplest of problems could seem like the end of the world.
-When you had a pimple on your face you thought everyone was looking at it, if you spilled something on your sweater you could stress about it all day long, and if you answered a question wrong in class it could send you into silence forevermore in that subject. 🙊
+When you had a spot on your face you thought everyone was looking at it, if you spilled something on your uniform you could fret about it all day long, and if you answered a question wrong in class it could send you into silence forevermore in that subject. 🙊

 There were also many wonderful moments and friendships forged that last a lifetime.
 Helping your teen navigate these years can be tricky and support from elsewhere in the form of books is a wonderfully gentle way.
 Here are some books that were written by experts or inspirational people to help your teen understand themself better, society, and the art of perseverance.

 'Who Moved My Cheese (for Teens)' is written by Dr Spencer Johnson and is an inspirational book that every teen needs to read.
 It follows four characters (Hem, Haw, Sniff and Scurry) who live in a maze and eat cheese to make them happy and provide nourishment.
 Cheese is really a metaphor for what you want in life and the maze is a metaphor for where you look for it.